fuzzygroup/blog/_posts/2020-01-14-how-to-detox-someone-from-alcohol.md

 {:.center}
 ![IMG_1418a.jpeg](/blog/assets/IMG_1418a.jpeg)

 Note: Shot glasses generally are 1.5 ounces.
 So take the maximum amount consumed in ounces and then divide by 1.5.
 That's the number of shot glasses you need to mount.
-Construction adhesive works particularly well for thais.
+Construction adhesive works particularly well for this.

 ## Here's What You Need to Pull This Off